 - Long-term goals

 - Action plans

 A well-written strategic plan can play a pivotal role in your small business’s growth and success because it tells you and your employees how best to respond to opportunities and challenges.

 Despite the benefits of having a strategic plan in place, a growing number of small business owners aren’t focusing on the long-term strategies of their businesses.
 In a 2018 Constant Contact survey of 1,005 small business owners, 63% said they plan only a year (or less) in advance.

-If you’re one of these small business owners, it’s not too late to think differently.
-Your future success depends on effective strategic planning.
-It’s a process of looking ahead that should involve your entire business, and the discussions can lead to meaningful changes in your business.
-Strategic planning consists of analyzing the business and setting realistic goals and objectives.
+If you’re one of these small business owners, and haven’t been focusing on a long-term business planning process, it’s not too late to think differently.
+Your future success depends on effective organizational strategic planning.
+A strategic planning process model involves your entire business.
+The discussions that result can lead to meaningful changes in your business.
+The purpose of strategic planning is to also analyze your business and set realistic goals and objectives.
 This leads to the creation of a formal document that lays out the company’s views and goals for the future.

 Benefits of Strategic Planning